‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Lull, James, Inside family viewing: ethnographic research on television’s audiences, vol. Comedia.
 London: Routledge, 1990.

-Kulick, D & Wilson, and M, ‘Rambo’s Wife Saves the day’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Kulick, D & Wilson, and M, ‘Rambo’s Wife Saves the day’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Howard and A, ‘Presenting Rotuma to the World: The Making of The Land Has Eyes’, 2006.